aetperf/aetperf.github.io/_posts/2023-12-26-Lyon-s-Digital-Terrain-Model-with-IGN-Data.md

      '/home/francois/Data/RGE_ALTI/5M/RGEALTI_2-0_5M_ASC_LAMB93-IGN69_D069_2023-08-10']

-These directories contain the Digital Terrain Model data for the specified French departments, and we can proceed with the data conversion.
+These directories contain the DTM data for the specified French departments, and we can proceed with the data conversion.

 ## Convert `.asc` files to `.tif` files